 Medication errors are also caused by using trailing zeros and not using leading zeros when writing out doses.
-FDA has well-documented evidence of tenfold drug overdoses occurring in both animals and people from veterinarians and medical practitioners either using a trailing zero or not using a leading zero in a written dose.
+FDA has received adverse drug event reports involving tenfold drug overdoses occurring in people due to a written prescription either using a trailing zero or not using a leading zero.
+Similar errors in animals could occur.

 For example, a “5 mg” dose written with the trailing zero as “5.0 mg” can be misread as “50 mg,” resulting in a tenfold overdose.
 Similarly, a “0.5 mg” dose written without the leading zero as “.5 mg” can easily be mistaken for “5 mg,” also resulting in a tenfold overdose.

 These types of medication errors occur with prescriptions written for both commercially prepared drug products as well as compounded drug products.